 Fever and pain:

 Should be treated with acetaminophen first line.
-Opioid analgesics (e.g., morphine) are preferable for more severe pain.
+Opioid analgesics (e.g., tramadol, morphine) are preferable for more severe pain.
 Nonsteroidal anti-inflammatory drugs (including aspirin) should be avoided due to their associated increased risk of bleeding and potential for nephrotoxicity.

 Fluid replacement is required for vomiting and diarrhea as per the recommendations above.